camilagzzaa/SingleNeuron-Network-with-and-without-PCA/README.md

 ## Overview

 This project implements a **single-neuron neural network** to detect fraudulent bank transactions.
-The notebook includes preprocessing steps, handling class imbalance using **Random Undersampling**, model training, evaluation, and an additional experiment using **PCA (Principal Component Analysis)**.
+The notebook includes preprocessing, handling class imbalance using **Random Undersampling**, model training, evaluation, and an additional experiment using **PCA (Principal Component Analysis)**.

 The original dataset comes from Kaggle, but the version used in this project was **preprocessed beforehand** to make it suitable for the experiments.
-For this reason, the **processed dataset is already included in this repository** and must be uploaded manually when running the notebook.

 Original dataset source:
 https://www.kaggle.com/datasets/marusagar/bank-transaction-fraud-detection

+To upload the dataset to the repository, the processed dataset had to be **compressed** due to file size limitations.
+Therefore, the dataset is included in the repository as:

+**`dataset_compressed.zip`**

+---

+# Repository Contents

+The repository contains the following files:

+* **Single-Neuron Network with and without PCA.ipynb** – Main notebook containing the full experiment.
+* **dataset_compressed.zip** – Compressed version of the processed dataset used in the notebook.
+* **README.md** – Instructions on how to run the project.

 ---